Creating Context Menus for Apps¶

 The content of leaf steps which prior siblings are not configured is hidden.

-This behavior can be customized by adding the classes .visible
+This behavior can be customized by adding the classes .visible or

-to elements.
+.hidden to elements.

 There are three color schemes

-: default for focusable but not focused stepsdark-gray
+light-gray: default for focusable but not focused stepsdark-grayhighlighted: default for focused steps

 as depicted in the following image from left to right.